CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

 Anti-aliasing can even out rough edges.
 This is done by "jittering" the rays' x and y positions slightly at each iteration.
 The effect is most noticible in high-contrast situations, as in the images above.
 The image on the left has anti-aliasing disabled, while the image on the right has AA enabled.
 The image on the right appears less pixelated.

+Anti-aliasing had a negligible impact on performance, .003 seconds.
+This is well within the margin of error.

 #### Sorting
 In theory, sorting by material type should yield a large improvement.
 The GPUs scheduler can skip warps if each thread in the warp is returned.
 Sorting by material type should increase the liklihood of this happening.
 In addition, it should clean up memory accesses and branch prediction since most warps will consist of a single material type.